If you are looking for ‘print on demand for fashion brands’, you’re…

 - Oberlo forever free plan,

-- A premium domain name 14 bucks a year,
+- A premium domain name is 14 bucks a year,

 - Sample products 100 bucks and apps $19,